10 July 2020

 Neural Circuit Development and Plasticity

-Our summerschool is aimed at advanced master students and starting PhD students with the goal to teach them on recent advances in neural circuit development and plasticity from an interdisciplinary perspective.
-This will be achieved in three ways: first, lectures on basic neurobiological principles by the organizers, second, a series of lectures by renowned international speakers and third, participants work on assignments that require extensive discussion between lecturers, organizers and participants.
-Our goal is to inspire young scientist at an early stage of their career by providing them with new insights, provocative thoughts and a networks of peers.
+Our summer course is aimed at advanced master students and starting PhD students with the goal to teach them on recent advances in neural circuit development and plasticity from an interdisciplinary perspective.
+This will be achieved in three ways: first, lectures on basic neurobiological principles by the organizers; second, a series of lectures by renowned international speakers and third, participants will work on assignments that require extensive discussion between lecturers, organizers and participants.
+Our goal is to inspire young scientist at an early stage of their career by providing them with new insights, provocative thoughts and a network of peers.

 on course website